neymarjimoh/fincra-go/README.md

 - [x] update README with setup
 - [x] Business endpoints, tests and update README
 - [x] Beneficiaries endpoints, tests and update README
-- [ ] add faker emails, ids etc to test for avoiding duplicate error
 - [x] Conversions endpoints, tests and update README
 - [x] Add context to the client methods
 - [x] Quotes endpoints, tests and update README
+- [x] Chargebacks endpoints, tests and update README
+- [x] Wallets endpoints, tests and update README
 - [ ] Collections endpoints, tests and update README
 - [ ] Set up CI/CD with PR templates and auto tests for every build
 - [ ] Payouts endpoints, tests and update README
-- [x] Chargebacks endpoints, tests and update README
+- [ ] add faker emails, ids etc to test for avoiding duplicate error
 - [ ] Verification endpoints, tests and update README
 - [ ] Virtual accounts endpoints, tests and update README
-- [ ] Wallets endpoints, tests and update README
 - [ ] Add link to contributions guide on README
-- [ ] Update README completely for easy usage
+- [ ] Update README completely for easy usage (re-arrange based on the API reference)
 - [ ] Test as a user and see how it works, fix bug fixes and prepare for first release
 - [ ] Make public and stay jiggy with more grinding
 - [ ] Build and deploy a release after review from some devs